darrenjennings/swrv-suspense/README.md

 </template>
 ```

-Await the mutation (only makes 1 request because of in-flight promoise deduplication):
+Await the mutation (only makes 1 request because of in-flight promise deduplication):

 ```ts
 interface Pokemon {